karolcholewa/blog/_pages/about.md

 permalink: /about/
 ---

 My name is Karol (Carlito) and I work in a **technology department** supporting internal business partners that is: Digital Marketing Teams, Creative and Communications Teams, and Customer Service Teams in the Europe and Africa region.
 Around 2018 *I was picked by the email marketing profession* to build and automate emails using Salesforce Marketing Cloud platform.
-This is how I became a [Trailblazer](https://trailblazer.me/id/kcholewa), proficient in **Salesforce Marketing Cloud**.
+This is how I became a [Trailblazer](https://trailblazer.me/id/kcholewa), proficient in email marketing and **Salesforce Marketing Cloud**.

 ## Purpose